 Hungry?
 You soon will be!
 Baking remains a popular traditional activity in many Norwegian households.
 Let's take a closer look at some of the most popular traditional cakes served up in Norway.

 I think we can all agree, cakes are awesome!
 One of the great joys of travelling is discovering new foods.
 Cakes are one of those things that really allow us to zoom in on a country's culture.
 I'm delighted to say that Norway is no exception!

 I do see a lot of similarities between ‘cake culture' in Britain and Norway.
 But then who doesn't love sitting down with a slice of cake and a cup of coffee?

 But the types of cakes served on specific occasions do indeed vary.
 Say “Christmas cake” to a British person and a spiced fruit cake, most likely covered in marzipan and fondant icing, will spring to mind.
 But in Norway, it's the seven types of Christmas cookies that are often called Christmas cake(s).

 That's just one example.
 So as you can see, there's plenty to understand about cake culture in Norway!
+There's no better way to dive right in with some of the most popular cakes you might see at parties and events in the country.
 Let's get started…

 Norwegian cream cake

 Bløtkake is probably the best-known and most-eaten cake on this list.
 It provides the perfect sweet finish to any celebratory meal, and is eaten year-round.

 The cake itself isn't difficult to make, but you'll need to practice your decorating skills to get it looking as good as those in these pictures!